Using GitHub with Docassemble

 To create and manage projects, in the Docassemble playground click the "Playground" dropdown in the header, then click Manage Projects.

-Use Issues
+Use issues

 In GitHub, issues are flexible items for planning, discussing, and tracking your work when building interviews.
 Issues are one of our primary tools for building and maintaining interviews.
 Discussions on issues can be especially useful for anyone who may work on the interview in the future—including you.